Having trouble getting your kids to eat their veggies? One taste of these yummy cheese and spinach turkey meatballs and they'll be begging for more.

 Now, these cheese and spinach turkey meatballs have become my favorite meatball recipe, mostly because I don't have to bribe my kids to eat their veggies when I serve them.
 The great thing about this recipe is that I often double it and throw the extra meatballs in the freezer for next time, making it an easy recipe for those nights when we've got gymnastics, ballet or other activities.

-Cheese And Spinach Turkey Meatballs
+How to make Cheese and Spinach Turkey Meatballs

 While I prefer to use ground turkey, beef would work just as well.
 First, get your cookie sheet and spray it lightly with cooking spray, Then preheat your oven to 375.
-Combine the turkey with egg, Worstershire sauce, bread crumbs, cheese and spinach.
-Now, get ready because as soon as you put your hands in to start mixing it all together, your phone will ring...happens every time!
+Combine the turkey with egg, Worcestershire sauce, bread crumbs, cheese and spinach.

 Once you mix the ingredients, form your meatballs and place them on the cookie sheet.
 Don't forget to start boiling your pasta!